sdsc/biotools-roll/README.md

 where NAME is the DNS name of a compute or login node in your cluster.

-In addition to the software itself, the roll installs individual module files for each package in:
+In addition to the software itself, the roll installs individual modulefiles for each package in:

 ```shell